Things to do in the New York City Area

 General NYC Tips:

-· Confusing Street Names: One of the main streets that separates Midtown from Downtown is Houston.
+- Confusing Street Names: One of the main streets that separates Midtown from Downtown is Houston.
 It is pronounced like "House-ton", not "Huse-ton".
-Park Avenue which does not actually run next to Central Park (5th Avenue does).
+Park Avenue does not actually run next to Central Park -- 5th Avenue does.
 6th Avenue is also called Avenue of the America's, but only tourists call it that.
 If you say "6th Avenue" to a cab driver or a NYer, they will know what you are talking about.
 The city is a grid which makes everything very easy since you know within a block if you are heading north or south.

 Things to do: